 Firing a Shot for Freedom, the Memoirs of Frida Stewart

 Free postage and packing within UK.
-For postage to EU please also pay the surcharge at the bottom of this page.
-For Rest of World, please order through your local bookshop.
+Non-UK residents: please order through your local bookshop.

 “An utterly riveting and deeply moving memoir of Europe and the Soviet Union in the interwar years, the Spanish Civil War and occupied France” – Paul Preston